 It’s warm and welcoming and is great for families and couples.
 It has a mix of high-end luxury and more casual affordable accommodation.

 Made up of two main islands, as its name would suggest, plus a handful of smaller islands too.
 These islands are green, known for their rainforests and reef-lined beaches – great for diving!

 This tiny little Caribbean island is actually Dutch (it’s an independent country within the Kingdom of the Netherlands), it was formally part of the Netherlands Antilles, but is now independently viewed as a country.
 It is a favourite with American tourists and honeymooners because of its idyllic setting.

 Off the coast of Venezuela – this island is known as having “blonde” coloured sand rather than the white which many of the islands are known for.

 Possibly one of the most well-known Caribbean islands among Brits, this “paradise island” is actually an archipelago of islands made from coral.
 It was on these islands that Christopher Columbus first landed in 1492 when he was exploring – and in that case the islands haven’t changed!
 Great for tourists looking to both explore and experience a relaxing paradise in on trip.

 Another of the better-known Caribbean islands, Barbados has it all; beaches and resorts for all budgets.
-Diving and water sports, along with the kind of night-life that can only be experienced in the Caribbean – fun yet chilled, and often fueled by rum!
+Diving and water sports, along with the kind of night-life that can only be experienced in the Caribbean – fun yet chilled, and often fuelled by rum!

 As the name suggests, these islands (four main islands plus many other smaller islands) are part of British overseas territory ,but we can assure you the beaches are nothing like those in the UK!